ctf0/Laravel-Media-Manager/README.md

 >
 > after you are done, maybe you can send me a PR so everyone else can benefit from it :trophy:

+## Notes
+- if you are using multilocale and you are having issues when switching to different locale other than `en`, [MultiLocale](https://github.com/ctf0/Laravel-Media-Manager/wiki/MultiLocale).

-## ToDo "ANY HELP IS DEEPLY APPRECIATED"
+## ToDo "ANY HELP IS APPRECIATED"

 * [ ] Add Support To Other Css Frameworks.
 * [ ] Add Support For Editors "tinymce / Ckeditor/ etc".